fsu-schubert-battery/echem-data-tool/design-docs/file_format_specs.md

 {
   "primary": {
-    "id": 1, // this number should be unique and will also be used to get the sequence of applied techniques "auxilary": "False", // always false for techniques, only true for auxilary data "type": "cyclic_voltammetry",
+    "id": 1, // this number should be unique and will also be used to get the sequence of applied techniques "group": {
-    "start": "2025-07-15T09:30:00Z",
+      "name": "nicholson_analysis", // optional: group name
+      "group_id": 1,  // unique ID for a single group, but multiple techniques/auxilaries can belong to the same group },
+    "auxiliary": false, // always false for techniques, only true for auxilary data "type": "cyclic_voltammetry",  // NOTE: different scan rates would be set up as different techniques bundled in a group "start": "2025-07-15T09:30:00Z",
     "end": "2025-07-15T10:15:00Z"
   },
   "secondary": {
     "devices": [
       {
-        "name": "VMP-3",
+        "name": "Biologic VMP-3 (in K003)",
         "type": "potentiostat",
         "manufacturer": "Biologic, France",
         "model": "VMP-3",
+        "software": {
-        "software": "EC-Lab",
+          "name": "EC-Lab",
-        "software_version": "11.61"
+          "version": "11.61"
+        }
       },
       {
         "name": "Pine AFMSRCE",
         "type": "rotating_disk_electrode",
         "manufacturer": "Pine Research Instrumentation",
         "model": "AFMSRCE",
+        "software": null
       }
     ],
-    "settings": [ // do we need this or can we rely on the experimental data only?
+    "settings": [
       {
         "name": "scan_rate",
         "value": 0.050,